 Receiving news of a medical diagnosis can be overwhelming and frightening.
 Spending a significant amount of time in and out of the hospital, meeting with physicians and receiving treatments may lead to feelings of disconnection from home.
 Therapy and facility dogs at Mayo Clinic Health System are ready to help.
 Their calming presence and friendly demeanor serve to ease stress and soothe jangled nerves.
-With her warm brown eyes, big floppy ears and calming presence, Luna, a trained facility dog, spends her days bringing cheer to Mayo patients.

 Lunar III, or Luna for short, is one of those helpful canines.
 A Labrador retriever with light golden fur, warm brown eyes and big floppy ears, Luna is a facility dog who works at Mayo Clinic Health System in La Crosse Wisconsin.
 She also travels to clinics in Onalaska, Sparta and Tomah, Wisconsin.

 There are two levels of training dogs can complete to provide support for patients.
 They can become either therapy dogs or facility dogs.
 Therapy dogs must pass testing criteria to ensure that they can behave in various settings, and they often are used for comfort visits with patients.
 Facility dogs complete a two-year advanced training program and can respond to more than 40 commands.
 They are consistently reliable in public settings, and can function in environments with many distractions while still maintaining focus on their work.

 "As soon as she walks in, it's clear that both patients and staff are friends with Luna."Lisa Morgan